apache/arrow/rust/arrow/README.md

 The arrow format declares an ABI for zero-copy from and to libraries that implement the specification (foreign interfaces).
-In Rust, receiving and sending pointers via FFI requires usage of `unsafe` due to the impossibility of the compiler to derive the invariants (such as lifetime, null pointers, and pointer alignment), from the source code alone as they are part of the FFI contract.
+In Rust, receiving and sending pointers via FFI requires usage of `unsafe` due to the impossibility of the compiler to derive the invariants (such as lifetime, null pointers, and pointer alignment) from the source code alone as they are part of the FFI contract.

 #### IPC